By: Deep Instinct Product Management Team

 Shift Workers – For organizations s that primarily hires employees based on shifts, they can easily maintain less physical endpoints, as multiple workers work with the same physical machine while having a dedicated virtual desktop for each.

 Reduced PC costs – VDI can reduce cost by providing more lightweight devices for employees and avoid upgrades or hardware acquisition costs associated with a refresh by extending the use of current VDI hardware.

 Centralized desktop management – IT administrators can more efficiently manage user desktops, settings, and IT policies from one central point.

 Patching processes – By installing patches to a master image that IT maintains (so that it can be shared among many users), IT can ensure that all end-user desktops are up to date and in sync.

 There’s no doubt that VDI is a great solution with many benefits when managing a modern IT environment, but improving the organization’s security should not be included among those benefits.

 Just to mention a few of the security challenges IT need to address in VDI environments:

 On top of the challenges that come with deploying and AV in an enterprise, when it comes to deploying VDI security in an environment, there are some additional challenges, including:

 In addition to the challenges mentioned above, it is still required to protect the server so the VDI machine isn’t exposed to attacks (e.g. browser based, doc files with malicious macros, file-less attacks).

 To sum up, the VDI environment comes with many benefits, but it is important to be aware of the security challenges that come with deploying it.
-Deep Instinct‘s VDI Solution addresses those challenges while maintaining low footprints, seamless deployment and easy management.
+Our deep security VDI solution addresses those challenges while maintaining low footprints, seamless deployment and easy management.